-The Galaxy Buds Pro are the first in Samsung’s wireless earbud series to be attain an IPX7 rating for waterproofing.
-That’s a major upgrade on the IPX2 rating of the Samsung Galaxy Buds Live, as it effectively guarantees complete protection from water and sweat.
-As such, this newer pair of buds is much better suited to handle any workout perspiration or sudden downpours while out running.
+The Galaxy Buds Pro are the first in Samsung’s wireless earbud series to have an IPX7 rating for waterproofing.
+That’s a major upgrade on the IPX2 rating of the Samsung Galaxy Buds Live, and provides a high level of protection from water and sweat, meaning the buds are much better suited to handle any workout perspiration or sudden downpours while out running.

 The high price is justified further by high audio quality, adjustable ANC with a transparency mode and, crucially, a secure fit.
 This is another major point of improvement on the Galaxy Buds Live, which fell out too easily.
 Anyone who owns a Samsung Galaxy S21 smartphone can also use the 360 Audio surround sound feature, too.

 See our full Samsung Galaxy Buds Pro review.

 It’s remarkable to see the amount of functionality jammed into these Amazfit PowerBuds, especially for under $100.
 They have a PPG heart rate sensor that collects biometric data, which can be saved on the companion app.
 Speaking of which, the Zepp app has a lot of activity tracking fields (e.g. calories burned, BMI, step count) and personalized settings, from a customizable EQ with multiple presets to workout modes.
 Then there’s the generous playtime (8 hours) you get on a full charge, along with impactful bass response to keep adrenaline levels high.

 Comfort may be an issue with some users, as the buds are on the bulky side, and the sensor, which nestles against the ear for a stabilized fit, presses against the skin.
 It would have also been nice if the app worked with other popular running apps; Strava and Relive seem to be the only ones compatible right now.
 Still, it’s impossible to overlook the level of performance you’re given for such a low price.